r-devel/r-dev-web/WindowsBuilds/Rtools-user/Rtools-user.md

 that are not part of RTools. pdflatex is needed to build the documentation.
 We use MikTeX, but that has to be installed manually.
-Also, R uses a complete installation of Tcl/Tk in form of a bundle that is distributed with R binary distribution, but not part of R sources.
+Also, R uses a complete installation of Tcl/Tk in form of a bundle that is distributed with the R binary distribution, but not part of the R sources.
 That also has to be installed manually.

 ## Rtools